How Do Buddhists Feel About Tattoos?

 What Are The 3 Jewels In Buddhism?

-Triratna, (Sanskrit: “Three Jewels”) Pali Ti-ratana, also called Threefold Refuge, in Buddhism the Triratna comprises the Buddha, the dharma (doctrine, or teaching), and the sangha (the monastic order, or community).
+Triratna, or "Three Jewels" in Sanskrit The Buddha, the dharma (doctrine, or teaching), and the sangha are the three components of the Triratna in Buddhism, also known as Pali Ti-ratana or Threefold Refuge (the monastic order, or community).

 Properly Placed Buddha Tattoo Design Ideas